command-tab/dotcom/_posts/2020/2020-01-11-building-cen64-on-macos.md

     create_device: Failed to initialize the VI.
     Failed to create a device.

-To fix this, you can run it within an XQuartz X11 terminal, or simply set the `DISPLAY` environment variable to something like `:0` either in your `.bashrc` file or inline during invocation:
+To fix this, you can run it within an XQuartz X11 terminal, or set the `DISPLAY` environment variable to something like `:0` either in your `.bashrc` file or inline during invocation:

     DISPLAY=:0 ./cen64 /path/to/pifdata.bin /path/to/rom.z64